City of Grande Prairie

 Who Has the Cheapest Car Insurance Quotes in Grande Prairie

 |Rank||Insurance Company||Annual Cost|

 Most Expensive Auto Insurer in Grande Prairie

-The above table compares car insurance cost in Grande Prairie by various insurance companies.
+The above table compares car insurance costs in Grande Prairie by various insurance companies.
 Desjardins Insurance had the most expensive quote at an annual cost of $1551.
 The variation in pricing over the cheapest quote is 19.60%.
 Coseco Insurance had the next quote at a difference of $18 lower.
-Travelers Dominion Product was also close at just $6 less.
+Travelers Dominion Product was also closed at just $6 less.

 Cheapest Auto Insurer in Grande Prairie

 As per the above table, SG Canada had the least expensive quote at an annual price of $1247.
 Peace Hills Insurance had the next best quote at $6 more.
 At $20 more, Millennium Insurance had the next cheap quote.

 Most Expensive Areas for Car Insurance in Grande Prairie

 We compared the car insurance costs in various neighborhoods in Grande Prairie using a sample vehicle and driver profile.
 Buffalo Lake neighborhood had the most expensive quote at an annual cost of $1132.
 This neighborhood has many recreational zones and that could be a reason for the high quote due to visitor traffic.